Advancing the Future of Oncology

 SRRM2 -

-a promising new target on tumor cells
+a new target on tumor cells

 We were the first to demonstrate, that SRRM2 is exposed on the surface of many different cancer cell lines and on patient-derived cancer cells.
-We currently investigate the functionality of SRRM2-specific CAR T cells in mouse models and first-in-man studies.
+We currently investigate the functionality of SRRM2-specific CAR T cells in preclinical models and first-in-man studies.

 latest